dcedyga/gooldi/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&color=gradient&height=300&section=header&text=gooldi&fontSize=90&animation=fadeIn&fontAlignY=25&desc=go%20concurrency%20library%20for%20deterministic%20and%20non-%20deterministic%20stream%20processing&descAlignY=51&descAlign=50)

-<font color="orange">gooldi</font> was born with the aim to use golang concurrency capabilities to provide a set of streaming patterns and approaches that allow to build very complex flows/ pipelines to fulfil the main paradigms for deterministic and no-deterministic stream processing.
+<span style="color:orange;">gooldi</span> was born with the aim to use golang concurrency capabilities to provide a set of streaming patterns and approaches that allow to build very complex flows/ pipelines to fulfil the main paradigms for deterministic and no-deterministic stream processing.

 <span style="color:orange;">gooldi</span> brings an implementation of most of the concurrency patterns define in ["Concurrency in Go"](https://katherine.cox-buday.com/concurrency-in-go/) by Cox-Buday.
 And a set of generators and utilities to ease working with these concurrency patterns.

 <span style="color:orange;">gooldi</span>  provides a thread-safe implementation of Map, Slice, SortedMap and SortedSlice to access to the relevant maps and slice types shared across goroutines without race conditions.

 ## Concurrency in Go
-***
 ```
 “Concurrency is about dealing with lots of things at once.
 It is a way to structure software,
 particularly as a way to write clean code that interacts well with the real world.”